-I decided to write to you and explain why we need feminism.
-I am not going to tell you all about it in this letter, because I would need many pages.
+I decided to start a conversation with you on a topic of gender equality and give you arguments on why we need feminism.
+It is impossible to say everything I have to say in only one letter.
 I will rather write to you often and about different topics that might interest you, topics that I, myself, am learning about.

 What does feminism mean?

 There is fire in me that only equality among genders can extinguish.
 What do you say mom?
 I’ll wait?
 Maybe I will, but I will no longer be still and do nothing about it!
 What does feminism mean, you are asking.
 Feminism is about all genders having equal rights and opportunities.
 It is a movement that seeks to put an end to sexism, sexist exploitation, and oppression and to achieve full gender equality in law and in practice.
 Because, you see, Mom, laws are simply the mirror of our society and since society is not always just or beautiful, laws aren’t either.